Truck FastGet FREE EXPRESS SHIPPING for orders over $199.50

 The traditional method we discuss here is as close to the real process used by the Pacific Islanders (including Hawaii) as possible.
 However, there is one difference.
 Some Vanuatu kava preparation traditions include chewing up the roots and spitting it out again to make the tea.
 As you can imagine, your friends or family who will be drinking your tea, might prefer to use our pre-powdered kava root instead.
 We promise, the results are the same as chewing and it is a far more sanitary way of preparing your brew.

-With that aside, let’s explore the process of the traditional way!
+With that aside, let’s explore the process of the traditional way of how to make kava!

 Things You’ll Need To Make Your Traditional Kava Tea: